-- written evidence will be produced in line with the laws of the Church. - 'Certificate of Catholic practice' means a certificate issued by the family's parish priest (or the priest in charge of the church where the family attends Mass) in the form set by the Bishops' Conference of England and Wales.
+- 4. 'Certificate of Catholic practice' means a certificate issued by the family's parish priest (or the priest in charge of the church where the family attends Mass) in the form set by the Bishops' Conference of England and Wales.
 A priest will issue a certificate if he is satisfied that at least one Catholic parent or carer (along with the child, if he or she is over seven years old) has (except when it was impossible to do so) attended Mass on Sundays and holy days of obligation for at least five years (or, in the case of a child, since the age of seven, if this is a shorter time).
 The priest will also issue a certificate if the family's practice has been continuous since they were received into the Church if that was less than five years ago.
 It is expected that most certificates will be issued based on the family's attendance at church.
 The priest may also issue a certificate if the family is not able to attend church regularly due to exceptional circumstances.
 (For more details of these circumstances, please see the guidance that is issued to priests at www.dioceseofbrentwood. net/wp-content/uploads/2017/11/Guidance-for-Clergy-2017.pdf.) - 5.
-'Eastern Christian Church' includes Orthodox churches.
-Members of the Eastern Christian Church will normally have a certificate of baptism or reception from the authorities of that church. - 6.
-A 'parent' means all biological parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 7.
-If, when you apply for a school place, you provide evidence from an appropriate professional (such as a social worker, doctor or priest) that the child has an exceptional social, medical or pastoral need which can most appropriately be met at your preferred school, the application will be placed at the top of the category the application is being processed under. - 8.
+'Catechumen' means a member of the catechumenate of a Catholic church.
+We will normally accept a certificate of reception into the order of catechumens as evidence of this. - 6.
+'Eastern Christian church' includes Orthodox churches.
+Members of the Eastern Christian church will normally have a certificate of baptism or reception from the authorities of that church. - 7.
+For the purposes of this policy, parish boundaries will apply to the admission arrangements for 2021-2022.
+You can get more information on parish boundaries from parish churches and schools. - 8.
+You must provide evidence from an appropriate professional (such as a social worker, doctor or priest) to confirm that your child has an exceptional social, medical or pastoral need which can most appropriately be met at your preferred school.
+The application will be placed at the top of the category the application is being processed under. - 9.
 After exceptional social, medical or pastoral need, within each category the school will then give priority to children who have siblings (a brother or sister) at the school at the time of admission (reception to Year 5).
 'Brother or sister' includes: